electrikmilk/cherri/CONTRIBUTING.md

 - No moving code around without a good reason.
 Only organize code when absolutely necessary.
 - Keep any additions to Cherri syntax consistent with the existing style (e.g. camelCase, scripting-language-like, only capitalize globals, minimal parenthesis, concise keywords).
+- Set the default for action parameter to the default in Shortcuts or best option for the user's privacy.
+For example, if it's a record audio action, default to recording when the user taps the record button.
 - In action names, `detail` is preferred over `component`, and `make` is preferred over `generate` or `create`.

 ### Code submission policy